-SIGMA X MTF/SIGMA X Europe MTF - Goldman Sachs International is under common ownership with Goldman Sachs International Bank, which operates SIGMA X MTF, and Goldman Sachs Paris inc et Cie, which operates SIGMA X Europe MTF, each multilateral trading facilities for trading in European and non-European equity and equity-like instruments.
+SIGMA X MTF/SIGMA X Europe MTF - Goldman Sachs Bank Europe SE is under common ownership with Goldman Sachs International Bank, which operates SIGMA X MTF, and Goldman Sachs Paris inc et Cie, which operates SIGMA X Europe MTF, each multilateral trading facilities for trading in European and non-European equity and equity-like instruments.
 Each of the MTFs are operated on an independent and segregated basis to other Goldman Sachs businesses.
 Goldman Sachs International is itself one of several trading participants on SIGMA X MTF.
-For further information on SIGMA X MTF please visit the SIGMA X MTF website at http://gset.gs.com/sigmaxmtf/ execution venues for which it has revenue share arrangements, which GS may have used to execute orders on behalf of clients in certain financial instruments, including:
+For further information on SIGMA X MTF please visit the SIGMA X MTF website at http://gset.gs.com/sigmaxmtf/.

-In addition, Goldman Sachs Group entities may have (i) minor, non-controlling ownership stakes in companies which operate or own execution venues and/or; (ii) be founding consortia members of
+In addition, Goldman Sachs Group entities may have (i) minor, non-controlling ownership stakes in companies which operate or own execution venues and/or; (ii) be founding consortia members of execution venues for which it has revenue share arrangements, which Goldman Sachs may use to execute orders on behalf of clients in certain financial instruments, including: